 Trimming The Lawn After Mowing

-Most of the time the lawn mower will not be able to cut all areas of the lawn, like along the sidewalk or driveway, or along a stone lined garden bed.
-There any number of tools used for trimming the lawn edges and making it look neater.
+Most of the time the lawn mower will not be able to cut all areas of the lawn, like along the sidewalk or driveway, or along a stone-lined garden bed.
+There a number of tools used for trimming the lawn edges and making it look neater.
 You can go to the Yardener's Tool Shed and for hand trimmers (called grass shears) click here and for powered trimmers click here.

 Edging the Lawn